 Shooters must load and unload their own firearms.
 Loaded firearms are not permitted to be handed to another person.

-Be sure of your target, and be certain that bullets passing through the target will land in a dirtbank (outside), bullet trap (small indoor range) or backstop (large indoor range).
+Be sure of your target, and be certain that bullets passing through the target will land in a berm (outside), bullet trap ( air gun range) or backstop (large indoor range).

 SPECIFIC RANGE RULES